kobayutapon/meta-nxp-connectivity/README.md

     $ systemctl enable storageproxyd
     $ systemctl start storageproxyd

-Since the i.MX Matter 2023 Q3 release, the built-in security subsystem [ELE (EdgeLock Secure Enclave)](https://www.nxp.com/products/nxp-product-information/nxp-product-programs/edgelock-secure-enclave:EDGELOCK-SECURE-ENCLAVE) is integrated to enhance the security of Matter on __i.MX93__.
-To enable ELE, please start the nvm_daemon service on the i.MX93 Linux shell after each power-up.
+Since the i.MX Matter 2023 Q3 release, the built-in security subsystem [ELE (EdgeLock Secure Enclave)](https://www.nxp.com/products/nxp-product-information/nxp-product-programs/edgelock-secure-enclave:EDGELOCK-SECURE-ENCLAVE) is integrated to enhance the security of Matter on __i.MX93__ and __i.MX91__.
+To enable ELE, please start the nvm_daemon service on the i.MX93 and i.MX91 Linux shell after each power-up.

     $ systemctl start nvm_daemon